Karthickpk11/Coding-Era/coding_testing.md

 Example 2:
 Input: nums = [3,2,4], target = 6
 Output: [1,2]

-Only one valid answer exists.

-Given a string, return the first character that does not repeat.

-If all characters repeat, return null.

 Solution:
 ✅ Use looping to solve the Two Sum problem.